If you have the luxury of a healthy body and super strong teeth, passing through the golden phase of getting old can be an enjoyable ride.

-During old age, the teeth and gums become a bit sensitive, and they must be cleaned using ultra-soft bristles.
+The teeth and gums become a bit sensitive during old age, and they must be cleaned using ultra-soft bristles.

 Since electric toothbrushes have an automatic rotation mechanism, there is no need to put extra effort into cleaning your teeth.
 They are gentle, safe to use, and are particularly helpful for seniors with arthritis.

 However, changing them once they exceed their shelf life is quite essential for reaping the maximum benefits.